Nanostar007/My-stuff-and-dumps/README.md

 ## Some-scripts-I-made-and-found
 In this repository I upload scripts that I found on the internet and my self made scripts.
 Free to use
+#Some files should be treated very carefully because they are dangerous for Computer